 Dick Pearce took over the family business when his father died.
 Perfecting the design and overseeing the production of thousands of boards, loved by those who rode them, Dick was a true champion of British bellyboarding, For fifty years, he stuck to the family’s time-honoured production methods and materials and he refused to compromise on quality, ever.
 Even in the face of competition from disposable, imported, polystyrene bodyboards, Dick continued to make boards that people would treasure.

-Join Dick and friends in the Jellyfish Tent on Saturday 29th July, grab a blank and paint your own to keep!
+Join Dick and friends in the Jellyfish Tent, grab a blank and paint your own to keep!